$2 Trillion Coronavirus Relief Bill Presents A Reckoning For Libertarians

 Are they afraid of the truth?
 I’ve been told that they don’t even have 1 minute available for me to speak against this bill during the 4 hour debate.
 The fix is in.
 If this bill is so great for America, why not allow a vote on it?
 Why not have a real debate? #SWAMP— Thomas Massie (@RepThomasMassie) March 27, 2020

-One reason at the time was that more debate and deliberation would mean Americans would wait that much longer for the vast amounts of money soon to geyser out of Washington.
+One reason at the time was that more debate and deliberation would mean Americans would have to wait that much longer for the vast amounts of money soon to geyser out of Washington.

-Another was that bringing the House back to vote would mean hundreds of members returning to the Capitol, some traveling across the country to be there, risking exposure to the virus or sharing it with others.
+Another was that bringing House members back to vote would mean hundreds of people returning to the Capitol, some traveling across the country to be there, risking exposure to the virus or sharing it with others.

-Nonetheless, Massie had a point with his cri de couer for conservatism.
+Nonetheless, Massie had a point with his cri de coeur for conservatism.

 Explicitly, the CARES (Coronavirus Aid, Relief and Economic Security) Act spends money faster than any legislation in history, shoveling it out with an air of near-desperation.
-That strikes fear in those who routinely regard all government with suspicion, and the government in Washington with the most suspicion of all.
+That strikes fear in those who routinely regard all government with suspicion and the government in Washington with the most suspicion of all.

-Implicitly, the act says that when the chips are down, we as a nation turn to our national parent – the federal government.
-That has to be anathema to a libertarian such as Massie, who claims that label even as a Republican member of Congress (as does his fellow Kentuckian, Sen. Rand Paul, who didn't vote on the bill in the Senate because he tested positive for the coronavirus).
+Implicitly, the act says that when the chips are down, we as a nation turn to our national parent — the federal government.
+That has to be anathema to a libertarian such as Massie, who claims that label even as a Republican member of Congress (as does his fellow Kentuckian, Sen. Rand Paul, who didn't vote on the bill in the Senate because he has tested positive for the coronavirus).

 For now, we are in a crisis mode.
 But in years to come, how do fiscal conservatives who voted for $2 trillion attack the cost of budget items that will now look like rounding error or "decimal dust"?